Search API Connector Documentation

 Part 4: Create a Custom Request

-Alternatively, you can run a custom request instead of using API Connector’s built-in integration.
-When you create a custom request, enter your full API URL, Select Harvest from the OAuth menu, and enter a Header of Key =
+Alternatively, you can run a custom request instead of using API Connector’s built-in integration, using any of the endpoints and parameters shown in the API documentation.
+To create a custom request, enter the full API URL, select Harvest from the OAuth menu (or connect with a token), and enter a Header of Key =

 Harvest-Account-Id, Value =